airi-14x/Concordia-Master-Guide/contentFile.md

 -   These are still classes.
 You just don't have to be physically there for class.
 You still have to study for them and it requires more discipline to stay on track.

 -   Assure that you set aside some time to actually listen to the online lectures and participate.
-Treat it like a regular class.
+Treat it like a regular class and schedule a time slot for it if you must.

--   You may have to pay fees to access the course's site.
+-   You may have to pay additional fees to access the course's site.
 This fee tend to include a digital textbook with it so before buying that book, check that out before spending another $100+ on a textbook.

 ##### Stress, Grades and Time Management

 -   So a new adventure awaits.
-A heads up is that that for most class in Computer Science and Software Engineering are curved.
+A heads up is that most classes in Computer Science and Software Engineering are curved.
 Even if you get a legit 28% on the midterm, don't fret.
 If the class average is around a 40%, you are more or less alright.
-You still have a chance of passing the final and the class.
+You still have a high chance of passing the final and the class.

 -   Pay special attention to how you are graded for the classes.
 Sometimes, you can get away with not doing an assignment and it will only dock you 5%.
 Time is a commodity.
 Figure out what you want to prioritise or you will be doing a half-arse job on everything.

 -   **Percentage grades do not directly translate letter grades**.
-I mean or else a lot of students would fail and there is only so many students one can fail.

 -   So do those assignments to your best ability because you actually learn more applying the material.
 Keep up with the lectures.
 Take the midterm.
 Take the final and you will be alright.
 There might be times that you have to do some readings but most of the time you can survive without reading the textbook.
 Well for CS-related classes that is.

--   A small heads up about letter grades for 200s level courses: if your upper level course require this class as a prereq, you need to get a min. **C-**.
-"D+" means you passed the class but you have to retake this class later one or you will get stuck and not be able to register for some of your required classes.

 -   If you really do get stuck with the class material, pay your professor's office hours a visit.
 They can help you clarify part of the material.
 Just make sure you know what you don't understand instead of asking a review of the entire class.

+-   A small heads up about letter grades for 200s level courses: if your upper level course require this class as a prereq, you need to get a min. **C-**.
+"D+" means you passed the class but you have to retake this class again later or you will get stuck and not be able to register for some of your required classes.

 -   [GPA](https://www.concordia.ca/ginacody/students/academic-services/undergraduate/grade-point-average.html): So you need an annual GPA of 2.00 to be considered in acceptable standing.
 That's a "C" average which isn't as difficult considering that the classes tends to get curved to at least a "B-" average.
 Just be around class average and you are more or less good.

 -   If your GPA is 1.50 to 1.99, you would be put in conditional standing.
-But, this assessment happens only if you attempt 12 credits within one year(Summer/Fall/Winter).
+But, this GPA assessment happens only if you attempt 12 credits within one year(Summer/Fall/Winter).
 So you messed up your first semester in Fall, you still have the Winter semester to boost up your GPA.
 More information about [Academic Standing](https://www.concordia.ca/artsci/students/gpa-assessment-academic-standing.html).

 -   You are in trouble if your GPA is &lt; 1.50 though.

+-   During your 1st year, your GPA can easily go up and down since you haven't taken that many classes.
+As you begin taking more classes, your  overall GPA(cGPA) would stablise somewhere.
+If your general average is around a B, getting an A- won't bring your GPA up by much in your 2nd or 3rd year.
+Likewise, getting a C- wouldn't kill it as much as getting it in 1st year.

 ### Sophomore's Starterpack // 2nd Year Undergraduate